 - 3 tablespoons pecans

-- 2 heaping tablespoons light brown sugar
+- 2 tablespoons brown sugar

-- 1 tablespoons molasses
+- 1 tablespoon molasses or maple syrup

 - A dash of cayenne pepper